Almost all Christian churches teach doctrines about divorce and remarriage. And most of these doctrines are based upon four Scriptures:

 Jesus said to them, "Is this not the reason you are mistaken, that you do not understand the scriptures or the power of God?
 For when they rise from the dead, they neither marry nor are given in marriage, but are like angels in heaven” (Mark 12:19-25).

 Jesus said that once we get to heaven, our earthly marriages will be things of the past.
-So as Christians, we should realize that our human marriages are not the most important spiritual issue.
-Instead, the most important issue is our relationship with God and our spiritual destiny in the Kingdom of God (Matthew 22:37-40).
+And so as Christians, we must know that our human marriages are not the most important issue in our lives.
+Instead, the most important issue is our relationship with God – along with our spiritual destiny in the Kingdom of God (Matthew 22:37-40).

 And Christians should never allow a spouse to interfere with that goal.

 God’s name is “Father.”
-While His closest personal relationship is with Jesus Christ , who was born as a human being, so He could become God’s literal son.
+While His closest personal relationship is with Jesus Christ, who was born as a human being so He could literally become God’s son.
 And just as the Bible calls angels the “Sons of God,” Christians are the literal sons and daughters of God the Father.

-And in order to build this family, God created a very special and intimate human relationship called marriage.
-Then God made humans male and female so they could have children, who also will have children, all of whom will eventually become Children of God.
-And as the Scriptures tells us, God's ultimate goal is to have all of humanity become part of His spiritual family (see John 12.32 and Isaiah 45:22-23).
+And in order to build His family, God made human beings male and female.
+Then God created a special and intimate human relationship called marriage, which allows a men and women to create more human beings that can also become part of God’s family.
+And the Scriptures tell us that God's ultimate goal is to have all of humanity become part of His spiritual family (see John 12.32 and Isaiah 45:22-23).

-So God asks great things of those who partake in marriage: a life-long commitment, loyalty, responsibility, honesty, integrity, love and care for children, and much more.
-And God uses the intimate “relational glue” of marriage to enable parents to properly raise their children, in an environment of love and peace, which helps to prepare them to become God’s spiritual children..
+So God expects great things from those who partake in marriage: a life-long commitment, loyalty, responsibility, honesty, integrity, and loving care for children.
+While the intimate “relational glue” of marriage enables parents to properly raise their children in an environment of love and peace, which helps to prepare them for becoming God’s spiritual children.

 God has never asked churches or governments to become involved in such matters.

-However, God gives us guidelines.
+But God does give us guidelines.
 He says that once we enter into the intimacy of marriage, that intimacy should remain exclusive between the husband and wife.
-And He warns that violating this rule will likely destroy the marriage.
+And He warns that violating this rule will likely destroy the relationship.

 God also provides special instructions for married Christians.
-And this is because Christians have taken the first step up in the level of spiritual family relationships, by becoming children of God.
-And once a person enters the spirit realm as child of God, the purposes and priorities for human life and marriage must change.
+And this is because Christians have taken the first step into spiritual family relationships by becoming children of God.
+And once a person enters the spirit realm as child of God, the purposes and priorities for marriage must change.

 When a potter makes pottery, he first prepares a mold.
 Then he puts clay into the mold and places both in the fire.
 And when the fire has completed its work, the potter removes the artwork and puts the mold aside.
 Certainly, the potter requires and values the mold and it’s ability to form artwork.
-But the potter's objective is to turn his clay into a work of art.
-The mold is dispensable.
+But the potter's objective was to turn his clay into a work of art – while the mold is dispensable.

-And human marriage and sexuality is God's mold, which He uses to prepare those who will eventually enter the Kingdom of God as His spiritual children.
+And human marriages serve as God's mold, which He uses to prepare those who will eventually enter the Kingdom of God as His spiritual children.
 And just like the clay potter, the Master Potter has no desire that one of His spiritual children should be destroyed, just to save the mold of a human marriage.

-Jesus told the people who had faith in him, "If you keep on obeying what I have said, you truly are my disciples.
-You will know the truth, and the truth will set you free" (John 8:31-32 – CEV).
+So Jesus told those Jews who had believed in him, "If you continue in my word, you are really my disciples.
+And you will know the truth, and the truth will set you free."
+(John 8:31-32 – ISV).

 ~~~~